cigsnredwine/chess-game-java/README.md

 # Java Chess Project

-A basic chess game built in Java.
+A basic chess game built in Java with a graphical interface.

 ## Features